tashakuria/project-1/README.md

 # Indie Mood Board
+---

-A dreamy, one-page indie playlist web app where users can:
+A one-page playlist web app where
+---

+Built with:
+- HTML/CSS
+- JavaScript (fetch, DOM interaction)
+- JSON Server

+---

+## Features
+Users can:
-- Browse songs by mood
+- Browse songs filtered by mood
-- Like their favorites
-- Add new tracks to the vibe board
+- Add their own songs to the board

-Built using:
-- HTML/CSS (pastel and floating aesthetic)
-- JavaScript (vanilla)
-- JSON Server for persistent data

-No login required.
-Just vibes.
+- Like their favorites (with like counts stored)
+- Use a mock **Log In** form —

+---

+## 🛠 Installation & Usage

 Run it locally with `json-server --watch db.json`
 ---
 © Tasha 2025.
 All feels reserved